Number of NHS nurses, allied health professionals and psychiatrists in post

 These data provide a useful marker of capacity in the system to deliver the ambitions set out in the Five Year Forward View for Mental Health and the Long-Term NHS Plan.

+Note: The figures show the headcount of full time equivalent staff working in NHS trusts.
 Numbers of psychiatrists refers to FTE across all grades.
 Numbers of nurses refer to FTE community mental health and other mental health nurses across all grades.
 Applied psychology and psychological therapy refers to FTE for those two roles across all grades.

 Not what you are after?